Vegin Vegan Vegun!

 Try increasing the amount of oatmeal or cocoa powder.
 If that makes it less sweet, add some maple syrup to adjust the sweetness.

-If you like this recipe or have already made it, we'd love to hear your thoughts in the COMMENTS 🐒.
+If you try this recipe, please share your thoughts in the COMMENTS 🐒.
 Also feel free to ask any questions or leave any requests!

 no bake vegan chocolate cookies, salted chocolate rosemary cookies

-🌂More Vegan Recipes with Oats
+🌂 More Vegan Recipes with Oats

 Vegan salted chocolate rosemary cookies, no bake chocolate oat cookie